 What’s going on this month?

-Language: Students are learning new vocabulary words, writing narratives, learning to use reference materials, analyzing informational texts, and building confidence with understanding grammar concepts.
+Language: Students are learning new vocabulary words, verb tenses, learning to use reference materials, analyzing informational texts, making conclusions/generalizations based on text evidence, and building confidence with understanding new grammar concepts.

 If you have any questions, please do not hesitate to contact me.
 Many Blessings!